Wiktoria201/currency-converter-project/README.md

 # Currency-converter-project

 This simple currency converter project allows users to convert between various currencies based on real-time exchange rates.
-The project is built using HTML, CSS, and JavaScript, making it easy to understand and modify.
+In the future I will add more currencies.

 ## Technologies Used